Life experiences, much like the puzzle-solving prowess of Sherlock Holmes, serve as essential building blocks that sharpen our problem-solving skills.

 Most mental health professionals agree that there are five stages of change:

-In order to use them in problem-solving, you need to recognize that a problem exists – and at least be ready to plan for action.
+To use them in problem-solving, you need to recognize that a problem exists and at least be ready to plan for action.

 1. Consider your life experiences.

-Even though you may have not liked the outcome, the experience from it will provide some insight about things to do or NOT to do in the future.
+Even though you may not have liked the outcome, the experience will provide insight into things to do or not to do in the future.